 Field name Definition DCOffsetCorrection RECOMMENDED.
 A description of the method (if any) used to correct for a DC offset.
 If the method used was subtracting the mean value for each channel, use "mean".
-HardwareFilters RECOMMENDED.
-List of temporal hardware filters applied.
-Ideally key:value pairs of pre-applied hardware filters and their parameter values: e.g., {"HardwareFilters": {"Highpass RC filter": {"Half amplitude cutoff (Hz)": 0.0159, "Rolloff": "6dB/Octave"}}}.
-Write n/a if no hardware filters applied.
-ElectrodeManufacturer RECOMMENDED. can be used if all electrodes are of the same manufacturer (e.g., AD-TECH, DIXI).
+HardwareFilters RECOMMENDED.A JSON object of temporal hardware filters applied, or "n/a" if the data is not available.
+Each key:value pair in the JSON object is a name of the filter and an object in which its parameters are defined as key:value pairs.
+E.g., {"Highpass RC filter": {"Half amplitude cutoff (Hz)": 0.0159, "Roll-off": "6dB/Octave"}} ElectrodeManufacturer RECOMMENDED. can be used if all electrodes are of the same manufacturer (e.g., AD-TECH, DIXI).
 If electrodes of different manufacturers are used, please use the corresponding table in the electrodes.tsv file.
-ElectrodeManufacturersModelName RECOMMENDED.
-If different electrode types are used, please use the corresponding table in the electrodes.tsv file.
+ElectrodeManufacturersMode NameRECOMMENDED.
+If different electrode types are used, please use the corresponding table in theelectrodes.tsv file.
 ECOGChannelCount RECOMMENDED.
 Number of iEEG surface channels included in the recording (e.g., 120).
 SEEGChannelCount RECOMMENDED.
 Number of iEEG depth channels included in the recording (e.g., 8).
 EEGChannelCount RECOMMENDED.
 Number of scalp EEG channels recorded simultaneously (e.g., 21).
 EOGChannelCount RECOMMENDED.
 Number of EOG channels.
 ECGChannelCount RECOMMENDED.
 Number of ECG channels.
 EMGChannelCount RECOMMENDED.
 Number of EMG channels.
 MiscChannelCount RECOMMENDED.
 Number of miscellaneous analog channels for auxiliary signals.
+TriggerChannelCount RECOMMENDED.
+Number of channels for digital (TTL bit level) triggers.
+RecordingDuration RECOMMENDED.
+Length of the recording in seconds (e.g., 3600).
+RecordingType RECOMMENDED.
+Defines whether the recording is "continuous", "discontinuous" or "epoched"; this latter limited to time windows about events of interest (e.g., stimulus presentations, subject responses etc.) EpochLength RECOMMENDED.
+Duration of individual epochs in seconds (e.g., 1) in case of epoched data.
+If recording was continuous or discontinuous, leave out the field. iEEGGround RECOMMENDED.
+Description of the location of the ground electrode ("placed on right mastoid $(M2)$ ").